 Savour Siem Reap

 A culinary focused experience of Temple Town, my Savour Siem Reap itineraries were first created for chefs and restaurateur friends visiting Cambodia and are aimed at food-lovers.
 They take you to ‘aromatic’ local markets, including our organic farmer’s market, delicious and safe street food spots, outstanding restaurants, rustic local eateries, the best food tours and cooking lessons, cocktail classes, and shops and stalls selling edible souvenirs and covetable items for the kitchen.
-Siem Reap may not be known as a gastronomic destination, but there’s plenty to sate foodies and I relish giving visitors a taste of the tantalizing place beyond the temples.
+Siem Reap may not be known as a gastronomic destination, but there’s plenty to sate foodies and I relish giving visitors a taste of the tantalising place beyond the temples.

 Shop Siem Reap